-Anacampseros anacampseros, Anacampseros intermedia, Anacampseros rotundifolia, Anacampseros varians, Crassula spiralis, Portulaca anacampseros, Ruelingia anacampseros, Ruelingia varians, Talinum anacampseros
+Anacampseros anacampseros, Portulaca anacampseros, Ruelingia anacampseros, Talinum anacampseros

 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require a gritty free-draining soil with added organic material and low to moderate watering.
-The beautiful caudiciform species are prone to rot and should be watered very sparingly.
-Feed with a high potassium fertilizer in summer during the growing season diluted to one-fourth potency and mix into the watering can for application.
-Anacampseros is an excellent plant for container growing.
-It always looks good and stays small.
-It look fine in a cold greenhouse and frame.
-It do well outdoors in raised beds and terraces as well.
+They require gritty, free-draining soil with added organic material and low to moderate watering.
+The caudiciform species are prone to rot and should be watered very sparingly.
+Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency, and mix into the watering can for application.